 Workers’ compensation benefits exist to protect employees after a workplace injury or illness.
 The benefits cover a wide range of injuries, illnesses, disabilities, and disfigurements.
 If an employee dies as a result of a workplace accident, his family can receive compensation.

 The system serves the interests of both employers and employees, as it is a no-fault arrangement for employees and protects employers from costly litigation.
 Employees in the state of Delaware are not required to retain a lawyer to receive workers’ compensation benefits.
-However, while workers’ compensation seeks to avoid complex legal cases, filing for the benefits is a legal arrangement, and an experienced lawyer can help an injured worker receive the maximum compensation available.
+However, while workers’ compensation seeks to avoid complex legal cases, filing for the benefits is a legal arrangement, and an experienced workers compensation lawyer can help an injured worker receive the maximum compensation available.
 If you were recently injured in an on-the-job accident, here's what you need to know about workers' compensation claims in Delaware.
 You can contact the Wilmington, DE Workers' Compensation Attorneys at Morris James Personal Injury Group by filling out a contact form.

-Why Hire an Attorney for a Workers’ Compensation Claim
+Why Hire a DE Workers' Compensation Attorney for Your Claim

 There are many laws concerning workers’ compensation benefits, and, like any other aspect of the legal system, they are subject to updates and changes.
 When seeking benefits, an injured worker may have to file a claim with the workers’ compensation board.
 The board members and the judge overseeing the case are not allowed to offer any advice to applicants.
 Additionally, outside parties may not always have the injured worker’s best interests at heart.
 No one else will assist the injured worker with legal tasks, such as: